tonytvo/blog-generator/content/blog/atomic-habits/index.md

 - Commitment Device / Ulysses Contract
   - create a system where it is harder to get out of a good habit than to stick with it.
   - [Marc Adams TED Talk](https://www.youtube.com/watch?v=2paoNvG5Nmo)
-- The power of onetime choices
+- The power of one-time choices
   - Stop paying for Netflix.
 Delete an app from your phone.
     - The average person spends 2 hours per day on social media.
-    - What would do with an extra 600 hours per year?
+    - What would you do with an extra 600 hours per year?

 - Automate your habits
   - Take advantage of technology.
 Robots working for you for very cheap.